wsydney76/craft-contentoverview/README.md

 No need to include translations in your config files.

+## Performance

+Response time is highly dependent on your individual config, so here are just a few notes:

+* Obviously, more things on a page will make it slower, leading to more queries/image transforms (Sorry for this trivial statement...).
+* So it is all about finding a balance.
+* We found that people prefer a longer initial load time and having anything they need available from the start, rather than jumping around between different pages.
+* Better hosting always pays off.
+* By default, all content on a page is rendered server side (including all tabs).
+* Set the `loadSectionsAsync` plugin setting to `true` if the section html shall be loaded by ajax calls.
+So stuff on a tab will only be loaded if this tab is open.
+* Set the `showLoadingIndicator` plugin setting to `true` if you want a visual clue while an ajax request is running.
+* Because single request will likely be fast, this can be somewhat confusing.
+* Transformed images are generated on the fly if they don't already exist, so a lower `limit` can speed up things.
+* Images and their transforms are automatically eager loaded if defined via `imageField` or `fallbackImageField`.
+* If you want to eager load other related elements, use the `Section::EVENT_MODIFY_CONTENTOVERVIEW_QUERY` event.
+* You can populate the `custom` setting in your config with any data in advance.
+* You can overwrite any class if you need some special handling.

+## Security

+The output from object templates or twig templates can potentially contain harmful content, so it is run through a [purify](https://craftcms.com/docs/4.x/dev/filters.html#purify) filter.

+Set the `purifierConfig` plugin config if you do not want to use the default purifier config.

 ## Known issues

 * 'info' popups do not work if the section html is loaded via ajax.
 Obviously event handlers have to be attached, but how??